MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-manage-webpages.md

 4. Select the required action from the context menu:

-    - **Hide from default menu**: Hide the page from being displayed in the sitemap through default menu.
+    - **Hide in default menu**: Hide the page from being displayed in the sitemap through default menu.

     - **Add a child page**: Add a child page to the selected page.
 The child page inherits the page template of its parent page.